Management

 • Drink a hot liquid, such as hot tea, about one-half hour before your usual time for a bowel movement.

-• Check with your healthcare provider to see if you can increase the fiber in your diet.
+• Check with your doctor to see if you can increase the fiber in your diet.
 If you can, try foods such as whole-grain breads and cereals, dried fruits, wheat bran, prune juice, fresh fruits and vegetables with the skins, legumes, such as dried beans and peas, and brown rice.
 Eat the skin on potatoes.

 • Try to get some exercise every day to help prevent constipation.